Coronavirus and Nanny Employment:

 You can pay your employee more than the statutory amount but you can only claim up to the weekly rate paid.

 Sickness unrelated to coronavirus will follow the usual rules (i.e. commencing on day 4) and will not be reimbursed by the government.

-- They have coronavirus symptoms
+- have coronavirus (COVID-19) symptoms

-If your nanny chooses to self-isolate as a precaution but does not fall into one of the above categories, they can take this time either as
+If your nanny chooses to self-isolate as a precaution but does not fall into one of the above categories, they can take this time either as holiday or unpaid leave.